David M. Lampton

-David M. Lampton (born 1946) is George and Sadie Hyman Professor and Director of China Studies Emeritus at the Johns Hopkins Paul H. Nitze School of Advanced International Studies (SAIS) and former Chairman of The Asia Foundation.
-He was president of the National Committee on United States-China Relations from 1988 to 1997.
-From May 1998 to May 2006 he also was affiliated with The Nixon Center (now the Center for the National Interest) as the founding director of its Chinese Studies Program.
+David M. Lampton (born 1946) is the George and Sadie Hyman Professor and director of China studies emeritus at the Johns Hopkins University's Paul H. Nitze School of Advanced International Studies (SAIS) and former chairman of The Asia Foundation.
+He served at SAIS from late 1997 to July 2018, during which time (2004-2012) he also served as a Dean of Faculty.
+After his retirement, the David M. Lampton chair was established in his honor.

+Career

+In 1976, Lampton was an early American visitor to China as part of scientific exchanges between the two countries.
+At the time, exchanges with social scientists had been fraught, and Lampton substituted for an anthropologist who was more politically sensitive since the anthropologist had been expelled from China in 1950.
+Lampton was regarded as politically safe and viewed as a young expert on China's health care system.
+Even so, when his name was first submitted for a visa, he was rejected by Beijing.
+The National Academy of Sciences decried this decision and Beijing relented.

+From 1988 to 1997, Lampton was president of the National Committee on United States-China Relations.
+From May 1998 to May 2006, he also was affiliated with The Nixon Center (now the Center for the National Interest) as the founding director of its Chinese Studies Program.
 Prior to 1988, Dr. Lampton was founding director of the China Policy Program at the American Enterprise Institute and associate professor of political science at Ohio State University where he started his academic career in 1974.
 After serving as Oksenberg-Rohlen Fellow at Stanford University's Asia-Pacific Research Center (2019-2020), he returned to SAIS where he is Senior Research Fellow at the Foreign Policy Institute.
 In 2020, with co-authors Selina Ho and Cheng-Chwee Kuik, he published Rivers of Iron: Railroads and Chinese Power in Southeast Asia (University of California Press), on PRC high-speed rail construction in eight Southeast Asian states.
+In 2024, Rowman & Littlefield published his historical memoir entitled Living U.S.-China Relations: From Cold War to Cold War.